kfelds1/Final_Project/README.md

 4. cc_state_sector_grads

 This final dataset includes information on the undergraduates in combination with the state data.
 With this information, we could see if there are trends involving the state in which the institution is located and the graduation rates.
 Furthermore, we could also explore the types of students and their demographic characteristics against the state that their institution is located.

+## Data Transformation

+We plan to focus on the first two datasets, observing each data point organized by institution.
+We will combine and clean up the datasets to include our desired areas of focus, and load the datasets into SQL to create tables for analysis.